Reyn Spooner: History

-Product lines
+Products

 The Classic collection uses Reyn Spooner's traditional Spooner Kloth, which was first introduced in 1964 and became known as the oxford cloth of the islands.
-This cloth combines combed cotton with properties of spun polyester, which guarantees years of wash-n-wear durability.
+This cloth combines combed cotton with properties of spun polyester.
 The Classic Collection offers prints from Dietrich Varez, Eddy Y, and Naoki.

-Reyn Spooner has continued innovating their fabrications and designs, with the most recent addition being the Modern Collection.
-This collection was created to appeal to a younger audience and broaden their customer base.
+Reyn Spooner has the most recent addition being the Modern Collection.
+This collection was created to appeal to a younger audience.

-In recent years, Reyn Spooner has also collaborated with fashion brands such as Urban Outfitters, Stussy, Transpac and Opening Ceremony to create exclusive apparel.
-Currently, Reyn Spooner operates seven retail stores in Hawaii and sells apparel in specialty and department stores throughout the United States, abroad, and online.
+In recent years, Reyn Spooner has also collaborated with fashion brands such as Urban Outfitters, Stüssy, Transpac and Opening Ceremony.
+As of 2015, Reyn Spooner operates seven retail stores in Hawaii and sells apparel in specialty and department stores throughout the United States, abroad, and online.
 Reyn Spooner has been worn by celebrities like George Clooney in the movie The Descendants and Chi McBride in Hawaii Five-0.